 The UK's first motorway is unclassified, tolled and links a small Dorset village to a chain ferry.
-Sounds rather improbable, I know, but I don't make claims like that lightly.
+Sounds rather improbable, yes, but CBRD doesn't make claims like that lightly.

 With thanks to Jonathan Winkler for suggesting the Studland Motor Road as a topic that might reward further research.
 It certainly did!